I often get asked how important is it for broadcasters to have a strong social media presence.

 My answer is VERY.

-Like it or not, social media has become an instant validator of status for media personalities.
-While Facebook is still the most used social media platform, I think Instagram and Twitter are the most effective for broadcasters.
+Like it or not, social media has become a validator of status for media personalities.
+While Facebook is still the most used social media platform, Instagram and Twitter are the most effective for broadcasters.
 I also think LinkedIn is a smart place to have a presence.
 In this post, we will focus on Instagram.

-Instagram has 1 billion+ active users, so it is a great place not only to build your personal brand but to boost visibility and increase your exposure.
+Instagram has 1 billion+ active users, so it is a great place to build your personal brand and boost visibility and increase your exposure.
 Instagram can also become an easy side revenue stream for those with large followings who can get paid by advertisers just for posting about products.
-It takes about 100,000 engaged followers to really be considered legit by advertisers.
+It takes about 100,000 engaged followers to be considered legit by advertisers.

-The saturated media landscape means companies are fighting harder than ever before for audiences.
-Talent with their own dedicated following is attractive because they bring a built-in audience with them to their shows, projects, or platforms.
+The saturated media landscape means companies are fighting harder than ever for audiences.
+Talent with a dedicated following is attractive because they bring a built-in audience to their shows, projects, or platforms.

 Growing a social media following is hard work.